MacBook Pro M1 looks like a developer machine

 Docker Desktop, Big Sur and Intel

 Docker Desktop runs fine on old Intel-based MacBook Pros with macOS Big Sur.
-There’s no noticeable performance drop.
+There’s no performance drop.

 MacBook Pro M1 for developers